Learn More and ApplyNursing (BSN)

 7. Leave of Absence:

-b.
-Students who wish to return to the program following a leave of absence will need to submit a written request for resuming coursework to the APR Committee.
-It is the student's responsibility to send a copy of such request to the Director of the School of Nursing, the student's faculty advisor, the Associate Director of the Program, and the Coordinator of Clinical Placements.
-This written request should demonstrate the resolution of the extenuating circumstances contributing to the original need to leave the DePaul Nursing Program.
+2. Students who wish to return to the program following a leave of absence will need to submit a written request for resuming coursework to the APR Committee.
+It is the student’s responsibility to send a copy of such request to the Director of the School of Nursing, the student’s faculty advisor, the Associate Director of the Program, and the Coordinator of Clinical Placements.
+This written request should demonstrate the resolution of the extenuating circumstances contributing to the original need to leave the De-Paul Nursing Program.
 This request for reinstatement must be made no less than 6 weeks prior to resuming the nursing course sequence.
 Students will be notified in writing regarding the decision concerning their re-entry to the program.
 Individual assessment of current knowledge and clinical skills will be made prior to placement of the student in the appropriate level within the nursing program.
-Students who become "out-of-sequence students" due to withdrawal, or military/medical/family leave of absence will be placed into a clinical rotation upon re-entry based upon space available and cannot be guaranteed placement in the next available clinical course needed.
-"Out-of-sequence students" cannot displace in-sequence students from a clinical spot.
+Students who become “out-of-sequence students” due to withdrawal, or military/medical/family leave of absence will be placed into a clinical rotation upon re-entry based upon space available and cannot be guaranteed placement in the next available clinical course needed.
+“Out-of-sequence students” cannot displace in-sequence students from a clinical spot.

 8. Students who have taken a leave of absence from the program for greater than 12 calendar months must re-apply to the University.
 Their application will then be considered with all other qualified applicants applying for admission to the nursing program.

-9. A student who withdraws from a core nursing course while in good standing cannot progress in the sequenced nursing curriculum until that course has been successfully completed.
+9. A student who withdraws from a core nursing course while in good standing can-not progress in the sequenced nursing curriculum until that course has been successfully completed.
 In courses that contain both a clinical practicum and a lecture component, both course segments must be completed simultaneously.
-Exceptions may be identified and defined by the APR Committee in consultation with both the Director of the School of Nursing or Associate Director of the Program with the course faculty.
+Exceptions may be identified and defined by the APR Committee in consultation with both the Director of the School of Nursing or Associate Director of the Program and the course faculty.

-10. A student who withdraws from a core nursing course who is "not in good standing" (with a grade of "C" or lower or on probation) at the time of withdrawal, will be referred to the APR Committee.
-The APR Committee will review the student's past and current performance and elicit recommendations from the course faculty.
+10. A student who withdraws from a core nursing course who is “not in good standing” (with a grade of “C” or lower or on probation) at the time of withdrawal, will be referred to the APR Committee.
+The APR Committee will review the student’s past and current performance and elicit recommendations from the course faculty.
 A representative of the APR Committee may then meet with the course faculty, Associate Director of the Program, and student, to counsel the student and to establish a contract for academic improvement.
 Such students may not progress in the sequenced nursing curriculum until the course has been retaken and successfully completed.
-In courses that contain both a clinical and a didactic theory portion, both course segments must be completed simultaneously.
+In courses that contain both a clinical practicum and a didactic theory portion, both course segments must be completed simultaneously.

-11. A student may withdraw from a core nursing course "not in good standing," (with a grade of "C" or lower) only once during their program of study.
+12. (with a grade of “C” or lower) only once during their program of study.
 A second such withdrawal will result in dismissal from the program.

-12. All out-of-sequence students will be placed in clinical on a space/faculty available basis.
-Scheduling priority will be given to students who are out of sequence for military service, illness, or family leave before students who are out of sequence for failure or withdrawal "not in good standing."
+13. All out-of-sequence students will be placed in clinical on a space/faculty available basis.
+Scheduling priority will be given to students who are out of sequence for military service, illness, or family leave before students who are out of sequence for failure or withdrawal “not in good standing.”

-14. Failure to meet all of the agreed upon terms outlined in the student contract will result in the consequences identified in the contract which may include program dismissal.
+15. Failure to meet all of the agreed upon terms outlined in the student contract will result in the consequences identified in the contract which may include program dismissal.

 Admission, Progression and Retention (APR) Committee